MonteBearo/Discourse-Docs/Runtime/Components/Display/text-display.md

 ```
 ---

-> **Note:** Developers wishing to create TextDisplay should consult the interface ITextDisplay; as described below.
+> **Note:** Developers wishing to implement a custom TextDisplay should consult the interface ITextDisplay; as described below.

 ---